Foddy/node-red-contrib-huemagic/README.md

 If you have created your own animation that you would like to share with others, add it at `/huemagic/animations/XXX-youranimationname.json` and create a pull request.
 Take a look at [this directory](https://github.com/Foddy/node-red-contrib-huemagic/tree/master/huemagic/animations) for structure help.

-### Example of your own animation
+### Example of a custom animation

 This example shows what a simple animation could look like.
 In the first step, the delay of 500 milliseconds is waited for.
 The color of the light is then slowly changed to red over a period of one second.
 As soon as the light has completely changed to red, the second step is carried out, which also has a delay of 500 milliseconds.
 Finally the color changes to blue.

-If you have set the animation to play indefinitely, this process is repeated indefinitely until you manually stop the animation or redeploy the node.
+If you have set the animation to loop, this process is repeated indefinitely until you manually stop the animation or redeploy the node.

 Pass the following object in `msg.payload` to play the example animation.